Katherine Brown, Early Learner Piano founder

 about katherine...

-Born in Seattle to a musical family, Katherine has lived in California since primary school.
+Born in Seattle to a musical family, Katherine began playing piano before Kindergarden.
 Imprinted by 9 years as a Suzuki parent to her own 3 children, she began teacher training with master teacher Caroline Fraser.
 Katherine has taught piano, music reading and group music theory curricula from 2012-to the present in Berkeley, California.
+Her students participate in the Bay Area Suzuki Piano Graduation Program.

-A part of Clarice Leite's Piedmont/Oakland Suzuki studio in the 90s, then with Jerry Kuderna in Berkeley, Katherine studied piano alongside her 3 children.
-Her study continues with Caroline Fraser at the Seattle Suzuki Summer Institute as well as weekly lessons with Rebecca Boblak.
-She earned her undergraduate degree from Stanford in 1982, working in Marketing, PR and Development.
+A part of Clarice Leite's Piedmont/Oakland studio in the 90s, Katherine studied the Suzuki approach alongside her children.
+Continued studies with Caroline Fraser (Seattle Suzuki Summer Institute) and Rebecca Boblak keep her curious and learning.
+She earned her undergraduate degree from Stanford studying Journalism and Political Science.

 Why Katherine chose to teach Suzuki: